-Net cash used in financing activities increased \$8.1 million, approximately 36%, in the first three months of 2024 compared to the same period in 2023 primarily due to \$13.0 million of treasury stock repurchases during the first three months of 2024, partially offset by \$5.0 million of net proceeds under revolving credit agreements.
+Net cash used in financing activities increased \$8.1 million \$25.7 million, approximately 36% 34%, in the first three six months of 2024 compared to the same period in 2023 primarily due to \$13.0 million \$35.0 million of treasury stock repurchases net payments under revolving credit agreements during the first three six months of 2024, partially offset by \$5.0 million a decrease of net proceeds under revolving credit agreements. \$10.3 million in treasury stock repurchases.